Aryonal/go.nvim/README.md

 ## Features

-- Generate tests by gotests, require treesitter
+- Generate tests by gotests
+- Run tests close to the cursor

 ## Install